bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[20]'
       -
         type: text
-        text: " offers the most promise for achieving a path-forward for transnational pluri-versality in Canada to counter-act the hollow proposition of reconciliation under rights-recognition.
-A settler-colonial liberal-capitalist democracy mode of reconciliation achieves reconciliation based on human beings entering into economic development, treaty-making, legal rights strategies, self-government and other constructive arrangements (Government of Canada 2014; Flanagan 2006; Helin 2006).
+        text: " offers the most promise for achieving a path-forward for transnational pluriversality to counter-act the hollow proposition of reconciliation under a rights-recognition model in Canada. \_Settler-colonial liberal-capitalist democracy achieves reconciliation based on human-to-human agreements through economic development, treaty-making, legal rights strategies, self-government and other constructive arrangements (Government of Canada 2014; Flanagan 2006; Helin 2006).
 In other words, Canada’s normative understanding of reconciliation uses a combination of “juridical and political teeth” (Turner 2013, p.
 19). \_Conversely, a “de-colonial”"
       -
         type: text
         marks: